Christopher Reeve: Superman films

 Reeve was never a Superman or comic book fan, though he had watched Adventures of Superman starring George Reeves.
 Reeve found the role offered a suitable challenge because it was a dual role.
 He said, "there must be some difference stylistically between Clark and Superman.
 Otherwise, you just have a pair of glasses standing in for a character."
+Remembering Loden's earlier advice, Reeve also decided to "underplay" Superman: "I was six feet four, strong, and physically imposing; so I played against that, making him as casual as possible, letting the audience sense an implied power."

 On the commentary track for the director's edition of Superman II: The Richard Donner Cut, creative consultant Tom Mankiewicz spoke of how Reeve had talked to him about playing Superman and then playing Clark Kent.
 Mankiewicz then corrected Reeve, telling him he was "always, always playing Superman" and when he was Clark Kent, he was "playing Superman who was playing Clark Kent."
 Mankiewicz described it to Reeve as a role within a role.

 The film, made without the use of computers for special effects, was the first attempt to realistically show a person flying.
 Roy Field, the film's optical supervisor, said, "There were many techniques used to make Superman fly, but the best special effect of all was Christopher Reeve himself.
 We discovered very early on he, being a glider pilot, could hold his body aerodynamically.
 So when he got into the harness, the whole shot began to come alive."

 The film grossed $300.2 million worldwide (unadjusted for inflation).
 Reeve received positive reviews for his performance: